CrowdHailer/eyg-lang/NOTES.md

 Selecting an empty variable to put in the tree first means that there is a new Error when you press escape Maybe best having state in the editor be intended action.
 That or an empty variable looks like a whole.
 Interesting potential as Hole is not really a provider

+Movement around a sugared element is tricky. you don't get to move around the ast as expected We can switch to a case statement by element first, BUT things that over flow, i.e. return a none because can move no further left how does that work.
+Do we want to implement direction for EVERY new sugar?
 ### Reload

 - let [run, state] = returned.reload.start(tree)